Stable distribution: Parameter estimation

-Simulation of stable variables
+Simulation of stable variates

-Simulating sequences of stable random variables is not straightforward, since there are no analytic expressions for the inverse $F^{-1}(x)$ nor the CDF $F(x)$ itself.
-All standard approaches like the rejection or the inversion methods would require tedious computations.
-A much more elegant and efficient solution was proposed by Chambers, Mallows and Stuck (CMS), who noticed that a certain integral formula yielded the following algorithm:
+There are no analytic expressions for the inverse $F^{-1}(x)$ nor the CDF $F(x)$ itself, so the inversion method cannot be used to generate stable-distributed variates.
+Other standard approaches like the rejection method would require tedious computations.
+An elegant and efficient solution was proposed by Chambers, Mallows and Stuck (CMS), who noticed that a certain integral formula yielded the following algorithm: